Please subscribe (in the footer) to get notified about new workshops.

 This workshop will help build your own coding skills and empower you to help students understand concepts in different ways.
 You will learn how to differentiate to reach all students in your classroom.
 Teachers in all grades, subjects and coding levels are welcome.
 You will also get an opportunity to interact with other teachers in the area and learn and share resources on CS tools and pedagogy.

-Thanks to the generous funding from Microsoft, the workshop AND lunch is available to Bay Area educators for a $25 registration fee.
+Thanks to the generous funding from Microsoft, the workshop AND parking are available to Bay Area educators for a $25 registration fee.
 Register NOW before the limited spots fill up!

 Instructor: Sheena Vaidyanathan has been teaching computer science in California public schools for 8+ years and has extensive experience with K-8 curriculum development and professional development.
 Prior to her teaching career, Sheena worked in Silicon Valley's technology industry.
 She holds undergraduate and graduate degrees in computer science as well as a California Single Subject Teaching Credential in Math.
 She has presented at several conferences and writes articles on CS education.